NREL/wind-hybrid-open-controller/docs/interfaces.md

 run will require an `interface`, which is an instantiated object of a class in this library.
 All interface classes should inherit from `InterfaceBase`, which can be found n interface_base.py, and should implement three methods:
-- `get_measurements()`: Recieve measurements from simulation assets and organize into a dictionary that the calling controller can utilize.
+- `get_measurements()`: Receive measurements from simulation assets and organize into a dictionary that the calling controller can utilize.
 Optionally, receives a large dictionary (for example, the Hercules `main_dict`), from which useable measurements can be extracted/repackaged for easy use in the controller.
 - `check_controls()`: Check that the keys in `controls_dict` are viable for the receiving plant.
 - `send_controls()`: Send controls to the simulation assets.
-Controls are created as specific keyword arguements, which match those controls generated by the calling controller.
+Controls are created as specific keyword arguments, which match those controls generated by the calling controller.
 Optionally, receives a large dictionary (for example, the Hercules `main_dict`), which can be written to and returned with controls as needed.